ddongmin17/AvoidBullets/README.md

 AvoidBullets
 ============

-Android game that allows users to avoid floating obstacles/bullets
+Android game that allows users to avoid floating obstacles/bullets.
+Utilized Corona SDK and was written in lua language.